I dunno how many people have said this to you.

 The world was stunned that Myra Hindley could murder children because women nurture, they take care of the vulnerable.
 The reality is, women are conditioned to be nurturing.

-They’re expected to take on the emotional labour.
-And yeah, some might have a proclivity to being that way but having a vagina doesn’t mean you’re an automatic paid up member of the mummy club.
+They’re expected to take on the emotional labour but having a vagina doesn’t mean you’re an automatic paid-up member of the mummy club.

 Women are judged more harshly when they leave their families.

-And if you think all this is helping men, you’d be wrong.
+If you think this is helping men, you’d be wrong

 Encouraging men to only emote when displaying aggression is a recipe for disaster.

-If they aren’t brought up to communicate and deal with problems through discussion and intimacy, this kind of shit will carry on.
+If they aren’t raised to communicate and deal with problems through discussion and intimacy, this kind of shit will carry on.

 And many more male suicides will follow.